The Anglophone stereotype that France sucks at war and surrenders at the drop of a hat... and needs the Anglophone countries to save them!

-One would suspect this trope came about due to the fact that, for about the past 200 years, France has had a rough recent record, perceived to have lost or needed to be bailed out of all four of the major wars it has participated in (The Napoleonic Wars,the Franco-Prussian War, the First World War, and Second World War), not to mention numerous smaller colonial wars.
+One would suspect this trope came about due to the fact that, for about the past 200 years, France has had a rough recent record, perceived to have lost or needed to be bailed out of all four of the major wars it has participated in (The Napoleonic Wars,the Franco-Prussian War, the First World War, and Second World War), not to mention the Indochinese and Algerian wars which it also lost amidst mountains of semi-innocent (foreign) civilian dead.
 And to be fair, conquering German troops have paraded under the Arc de Triomphe in Paris an embarrassing number of times (twice, to be exact).

 In fact, funnily enough, this trope as we know it today was actually only created in 2003, due to the USA's wartime culture when France refused to help a US-led coalation invade and occupy Iraq.
 While it's true that there was an under-current of 'the French are ungrateful cowards' before that point, the 2003-wave emphasized the supposed cowardice over the lack of gratitude whereas the reverse had been true in the 1940s (together with a certain annoyance at French Glory Hound tendencies that came from her warlike culture and society).